PhilipFelipe/AmoPromo-tech-challenge/README.md

 pip install -r requirements.txt
 ```

-### Now, lets apply the Django migrations to setup our database
+### Now, lets apply the Django migrations and setup our database
 ```
 # Maybe just "py" will not work for you, so just try using "python3" instead
 py manage.py makemigrations
 py manage.py migrate
+py manage.py createcachetable
 ```

 ### Ok, now that our django and dabatase setup is done, what about we try running the docker?